DragNeXt: Rethinking Drag-Based Image Editing: Methodology

+\textbf{REMARK 3.} $\mapsto$Some previous methods have noticed the ambiguity issue in DBIE, but few of them consider both \textbf{Factor-1} and \textbf{Factor-2}, or provide a systematic and clear analysis for this problem, which we believe is critical and valuable for inspiring the further development of DBIE.

+\textbf{Based on the above observations, we step-by-step introduce how to explore DBIE from a new perspective, i.e., unifying DBIE as a Latent Region Optimization (LRO) problem.} We first rethink the DBIE task in \textbf{Proposition} \ref{pro:rethink}. \begin{proposition}[\textbf{\textcolor{black}{Rethink DBIE}}] DBIE can be regarded as performing geometric transformations on user‑specified regions of images. \end{proposition}

+For instance, Result-1 given in Figure \ref{figure:2} (a) can be seens as applying a deformation transformation to the white coffee cup region.
+Form this perspective, by specifying the regions and types of geometric transformations, we can effectively resolve the ambiguity issue caused by Factor‑1 and Factor‑2, because of clarifying both how and what to drag as illustrated in Figure~\ref{figure:3}.

-As can be seen from Figure \ref{figure:3}, by explicitly specifying the types and areas of drag operations, we can effectively address ambiguity issues caused by Factor-1 and Factor-2.
-Based on \textbf{Proposition} \ref{pro:rethink}, we further give the definition of \textbf{Reliable Drag-based Image Editing} (Reliable DBIE) in \textbf{Definition} \ref{def:dbie}, which aims to enable users to yield reliable editing results and reduce gaps between user expectations and actual edited outcomes. \begin{definition}[\textbf{Reliable DBIE}] Reliable DBIE is to manipulate user-specified handle regions $\bm{\mathcal{E}}=\{\bm{\vartheta}_i\}_{i=1,...,n}$ of an image $\bm{x}$ according to the corresponding drag instructions $\bm{\mathcal{C}}=\{\mathcal{T}_i,\bm{\mathcal{O}}_i\}_{i=1,...,n}$.
-Specially, if the drag operation type $\mathcal{T}_i=$``rotation'', $\bm{\mathcal{O}}_i=\{\bm{h}_i,\bm{g}_i,\bm{c}_i\}$ where $\bm{h}_i$ and $\bm{g}_i$ denote a pair of a handle point and a target point, and $\bm{c}_i$ represents a rotation center of the region $\bm{\vartheta}_i$; otherwise, $\bm{\mathcal{O}}_i=\{\bm{h}_i,\bm{g}_i\}$.
-Also, a binary mask $\bm{M}$ is adopted to specify the uneditable region of $\bm{x}$. \end{definition}
+Based on \textbf{Proposition \ref{pro:rethink}}, we further give the definition of our region-level \textbf{Reliable Drag-based Image Editing} (Reliable DBIE) in \textbf{Definition} \ref{def:dbie}, which aims to help users to yield reliable editing results and narrow gaps between their expectations and actual outcomes. \begin{definition}[\textbf{Reliable DBIE}] Reliable DBIE is to manipulate user-specified regions $\bm{\mathcal{E}}=\{\bm{\vartheta}_i\}_{i=1,...,n}$ of an image $\bm{x}$ based on the corresponding geometric transformations $\bm{\Gamma}=\{f_i\}_{i=1,...,n}$ inferred from instructions given by users. \end{definition}

+Currently, the editing process is primarily performed on noise latent embeddings encoded by diffusion models, as they are more editable than original images \cite{Nulltext,Dreambooth}.
+Thus, we can further extend \textbf{Definition \ref{def:dbie}} to \textbf{Definition \ref{def:lro}}, and unify DBIE as a Latent Region Optimization (LRO) problem. \begin{definition}[\textbf{\emph{Unify DBIE as LRO}}] DBIE can be unified as optimizing specific target regions $\bm{\mathcal{P}}=\{\bm{\rho}_i\}_{i=1,...,n}$ within a latent code $\bm{z}_t$ based on user-specified handle regions $\bm{\mathcal{E}}=\{\bm{\vartheta}_i\}_{i=1,...,n}$ and the corresponding geometric transformations $\bm{\Gamma}=\{f_i\}_{i=1,...,n}$ involved in user instructions: